zrqiao/torch-gauge/README.md

 # Torch-Gauge

-A light-weight [PyTorch](https://pytorch.org/) extension for efficient gauge-equivariant learning.
+A light-weight [PyTorch](https://pytorch.org/) extension for efficient equivariant deep learning.

 ## About
 **Torch-Gauge** is a library to boost geometric learning on physical data structures